mdziedzic/build-boilerplate-static-es6-sass/README.md

 - Dev-server to aid development by automatically refreshing the browser whenever an edit is made to any of the source files.
 - Build script that:
-  - Minifies, concatenates, and bundles all JavaScript, SASS, and CSS files.
+  - Minifies, concatenates, and bundles all JavaScript and CSS files.
   - Converts all ES6 to browser friendly ES5.
-  - Parses SASS/CSS files and adds vendor prefixes to CSS rules.
+  - Converts SASS to CSS and adds vendor prefixes to CSS rules.
   - Compresses images.

 # Installation